 Your credit score significantly affects what interest rate your lender will approve you for.
-Loans for people with bad credit have higher interest rates to compensate for the increased risk that lenders take on when working with poor credit borrowers.
-A 700 credit score will enable you to get a better interest rate than subprime borrowers on all sorts of loans, from a personal loan to a mortgage loan.
+Bad credit loans have higher interest rates to compensate for the increased risk.
+This is one way bad credit scores affect borrowing.
+A 700 credit score will enable you to get a better interest rate than subprime borrowers on all sorts of online loans, from a personal loan to a mortgage loan.

 Rates for good range borrowers won’t be as consistently low as those with pristine credit, but they will be competitive, which is the perfect opportunity for rate shopping.
 Comparing and contrasting various rates you find through rate shopping is an excellent way to narrow down your most competitive options for a mortgage rate or conventional loan rate.

 With a 700 score, you will have more opportunities to improve your credit history.
 It can be challenging to find lenders who will approve you for new credit when you have a score of fair and below.
 This can be incredibly frustrating as new credit can be an instrumental part of improving your score.
 However, with your score in the good range, you will have far more opportunities to positively impact your credit history.

 By putting in the hard work to get a higher score, you will be able to access even better rates and even larger loan amounts.
 You might even choose to spend some time improving your credit score altogether on less consequential products first to obtain a more competitive rate on auto loans and mortgage loans.

 Tips for Raising Your Credit Score to Exceptional